Joshua Dobbs: Jacksonville Jaguars

 While in Jacksonville, Dobbs participated in an internship at NASA's Kennedy Space Center.

 On September 5, 2020, Dobbs was waived by the Jaguars.

 Pittsburgh Steelers (second stint)

 On September 6, 2020, Dobbs was claimed off waivers by the Steelers.
 He only appeared in one game during the 2020 season.

 Dobbs re-signed with the Steelers on a one-year contract on April 19, 2021.
 He was placed on injured reserve on August 31.

 Cleveland Browns (first stint)

 On April 9, 2022, Dobbs signed a one-year, $1 million deal with the Cleveland Browns.
 He was waived on November 28 after Deshaun Watson returned from suspension.

-Detroit Lions
+Detroit Lions (first stint)

 On December 5, 2022, Dobbs was signed to the practice squad of the Detroit Lions.

 Tennessee Titans

 On December 21, 2022, Dobbs was signed by the Titans off the Lions' practice squad.

 On December 29, with Ryan Tannehill out for the season with an injury and rookie Malik Willis underperforming, Dobbs was named the starter for the Week 17 matchup against the Dallas Cowboys.
 In his first NFL start, Dobbs completed 20-of-39 passes for 232 yards, his first career touchdown pass, and an interception during the 27–13 loss.

 On January 2, head coach Mike Vrabel announced that Dobbs would start the Week 18 matchup against the Jaguars.
 Needing a win to clinch the division, Dobbs completed 20-of-29 passes for 179 yards, a touchdown, and an interception.
 Despite leading for most of the game, he was sacked from behind by Jaguars safety Rayshawn Jenkins and fumbled the ball, with the Jaguars returning it 37 yards for the go-ahead touchdown with under three minutes to go.
 The Titans lost on the road 20–16, ultimately costing them a playoff spot.